nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > **You:**
 > "Because encryption is reversible.
 If the encryption key is compromised, all passwords are exposed.
 Hashing is one-way, and with techniques like salting and peppering, it becomes much harder for attackers to reverse or crack."

----

-Ready for **Q8: What is Two-Factor Authentication (2FA) and How Does It Work?**
-This one is often asked in HR + Tech rounds to assess your practical security awareness.

-Excellent!
-Here’s your **interview-ready, deep-dive answer** for:

----

 ### ❓ **Q8.
 What is Two-Factor Authentication (2FA) and How Does It Work?**